Engee documentation

 Dependencies

-Selects the user antenna pattern coordinate system, either az-el or phi-theta is specified.
-When az-el is selected, the Azimuth angles (deg) and Elevations angles (deg) parameters are used to specify the coordinates of the directional pattern points.
-When the `phi-theta parameter is specified, the Phi angle (deg) and Theta angles (deg) parameters are used to specify the coordinates of the pattern points.
+The choice of the coordinate system of the radiation pattern of the user antenna is indicated by az-el or phi-theta'.
+When selecting `az-el, the Azimuth angles (deg) and Elevations angles (deg) parameters are used to set the coordinates of the directional pattern points.
+When specifying the phi-theta parameter, the Phi angle (deg) and Theta angles (deg) parameters are used to set the coordinates of the part points.

 Dependencies